wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

   map f (x:xs) = f x : map f xs
   ```

-  Every function in Haskell officially only takes one parameter.
+  Curry functions, every function in Haskell officially only takes one parameter.
 So how is it possible that we
   defined and used several functions that take more than one parameter so far?
 Well, it's a clever trick!
   All the functions that accepted several parameters so far have been curried functions.